-Key assumptions in assessing whether there has been a decline in excess earnings power include the number of monthly active users, average monthly sales per paying user, operating expenses and a discount rate, that are used in estimating future cash flows and are the same as those used in the impairment test of goodwill and game copyrights in preparing the consolidated financial statements.
+Key assumptions in assessing whether there has been a decline in excess earnings power include the number of monthly active users, average monthly sales per user and operating expenses, which are used in estimating future cash flows and are the same as those used in the impairment test of goodwill and game copyrights in preparing the consolidated financial statements.

-(c) Impact on the financial statements for the fiscal year ending December 31, 2023
+(c) Impact on the financial statements for the fiscal year ending December 31, 2024

-The above key assumptions are determined taking into account sales results and market trends of similar titles with respect to each major title and based on the most recent business plan approved by the management, but there is uncertainty over these estimates because they are affected by demand or market conditions at the time of release.
-Future changes in uncertain economic conditions may have a material impact on the valuation of stock of subsidiaries and affiliates in the future periods.
+The above key assumptions are determined taking into account sales results of similar titles with respect to each major title, sales results of THE FINALS launched in December 2023, and market trends and based on the most recent business plan approved by the management.

+As game titles of Embark Studios AB, except for THE FINALS launched in December 2023, are still in the development phases and the company does not have a long track record in servicing games, there is high uncertainty over the number of monthly active users, average monthly sales per user and operating expenses, that are used in estimating future cash flows which form the basis for excess earnings power reflected in net asset value.
+Also, future changes in uncertain economic conditions may have a material impact on the valuation of stocks of subsidiaries and affiliates in the future periods.